pennomi/comics/README.md

 - Run `docker-compose up -d`
 - Enter a shell on the docker django machine `docker-compose exec comics_django bash`
 - Create the database `python3 manage.py migrate`
-- Add a superuser `python3 manage.py createsuperuser`
+- Add a superuser `python3 manage.py createsuperuser`.
+Follow the prompts.
 - Collect static files `python3 manage.py collectstatic`
 - The site will now be running on `http://localhost`
 - Add Data into the [Django Admin](http://localhost/admin/).
 Set up at least one Comic and then give it at least one Page.